alr621/Getting-and-Cleaning-Data-Project/README.md

 5.
 Adding descriptive activity names to the activity column

-Approach:
-•read the activity labels.
-•create a factor variable of activity labels.
-•assign the factor variable to the activity column of the merged dataframe.
+Approach: read the activity labels, create a factor variable of activity labels, assign the factor variable to the activity column of the merged dataframe.

 Code:
 descript<-read.table("UCI HAR Dataset/activity_labels.txt",col.names=c("ID","Label"))